Phlebotomy Certification South Weymouth, Massachusetts

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has breakdown materials based on their credentialing exams.
 Be certain to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your official certification is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.